Vestas expects to lay off 2,335 employees by ceasing manufacturing at a factory, merging production units and centralising administrative functions.

 I can certainly understand if employees as well as people outside Vestas consider us to be in a state of crisis.
 The challenges we have faced in the fourth quarter of 2011 have given us a credibility problem.
 It is not undeserved.
 We have to work our way out of this situation and the only way we can do that is by proving that we with our global presence, high customer satisfaction and the industry’s best performing wind power systems will come out stronger after the elimination race which is currently taking place within the renewable energy sector

-The President and CEO looks forward to starting the implementation of the new and improved organisation and by this, bringing clarity among the employees, hourly-paid as well as salaried employees, who are leaving Vestas.
+The President and CEO look forward to starting the implementation of the new and improved organisation and by this, bringing clarity among the employees, hourly-paid as well as salaried employees, who are leaving Vestas.
 Ditlev Engel describes the employees as “extraordinarily dedicated, loyal and proud of working at Vestas.”